BlazeMedina/Final_Project/README.md

 ### Specific Needs
 - Segment 1: <br />
 Cleaning the two potential data sets <br />
-Creating a provisional machine learning model Establishing an ERD and a database
+Creating a provisional machine learning model. <br />
+Establishing an ERD and a database. <br />
 <br />

 - Segment 2: <br />
-Pivoting from machine learning linear regression to machine learning classification Start drafting the Google Slides for Thursday's Segment 2 Presentation
+Pivoting from machine learning linear regression to machine learning classification. <br />
+Start drafting the Google Slides for Thursday's Segment 2 Presentation <br />
+Need to start thinking about what method to use for classification ml model. <br />
+Need to start thinking about what important features do we want our audience to focus on in regards to the dashboard. <br />

 ### Exisiting Challenges
 - Segment 1: <br />
 Finding a big enough database that contains all of the desired information we need to feed into our machine learning model.<br />
-Testing to see if we create a webpage that allows us to enter inputs and show us a response from our trained machine learning model.
+Testing to see if we create a webpage that allows us to enter inputs and show us a response from our trained machine learning model. <br />
 <br />
 - Segment 2: <br />

 ## List of Technologies
 ### Which tools fit best for your project?

 **Data Sources:** Zillow.com API, Zillow Challenge Kaggle Dataset

-**Software:**  pgAdmin 4, JavaScript, Python, HTML, CSS, Python matpotlib, Juyter notebook, Pandas, Excel.
+**Software:**  pgAdmin 4, JavaScript, Python, HTML, CSS, Python matpotlib, Jupyter notebook, Pandas.

-**Database:** PostgreSQL 11, AWS for data storage.
+**Database:** PostgreSQL 11 for data storage.

 **Data Cleaning and Transformation libraries** NumPy, Pandas, Matplotlib.